SAREC-Lab/sUAS-UseCases/instructions.md

 We plan to publish them to the Github repository as a shared resource - and you will have the choice for your name to appear or for them to be posted anonymously.

-Please email Jane Cleland-Huang (JaneHuang@nd.edu) or Michael Vierhauser (michael.vierhauser@jku.at)
+If you have any furhter questions please email Jane Cleland-Huang (JaneHuang@nd.edu) or Michael Vierhauser (michael.vierhauser@jku.at)